cloudflare/next-on-pages/packages/next-on-pages/docs/supported.md

 Next.js canary versions not actively being tested and we don't currently extend support to these versions.

-> The edge runtime has been introduced as experimental since [Next.js 12.2](https://nextjs.org/blog/next-12-2#edge-server-rendering-experimental) so versions prior that that are inherently not compatible with the Cloudflare Pages runtime.
-Moreover the Next.js edge runtime has been significantly experimental early on, that's why we don't recommend using any Next.js version earlier than 13.0.0.

 ### Node.js

 Next.js offers two different [runtimes](https://nextjs.org/docs/app/building-your-application/rendering/edge-and-nodejs-runtimes#nodejs-runtime) for your application's routes: `Node.js` and `Edge`.